Grant proposal submission deadlines:

 As always, contact the Foundation if you have any questions or concerns.

 136 E. Michigan Ave., Suite 900

 (269) 342-6411; fax (269) 342-6465

 We are located on the 9th floor of the Fifth Third Bank Building.

 In accordance with the example and directives of its founder, the Irving S. Gilmore Foundation encourages grant applications from Kalamazoo area nonprofit, tax-exempt organizations whose work benefits or will benefit the community.
 The Foundation does not make grants to individuals.
-The Foundation Trustees will make all decisions regarding the funding of proposals without discrimination on the basis of race, color, creed, gender, marital status, religion, age, orientation, handicap or disability, height, weight, or national origin of the organization’s staff or volunteers.
+The Foundation Trustees will make all decisions regarding the funding of proposals without discrimination on the basis of race, religion, color, sex, height, age, sexual orientation, gender identity, weight, marital status, genetic information, disability, military status or national origin of the organization’s staff or volunteers.
 It is expected that all beneficiaries of funding from the Irving S. Gilmore Foundation will adhere to existing state and federally mandated affirmative action policies.